 She found her way to the daily practice of yoga while pregnant with her second child, when the necessity of finding a calming, relaxing and breath centered routine forced her to venture out of the comfort zone of running and gym oriented activities.

 Justyna is passionate about providing a sustainable and rewarding practice that is suitable for everybody, with a keen eye on alignment, breath and movement connection and, ultimately, finding ease and inner calm.

-April 1st Celina McMichael
+February 4th and April 8th Celina McMichael

 Celina is an avid yogi as well as first grade elementary school teacher, mother of three and recreational athlete.
 Celina has a strong passion for movement based meditation on and off the mat.
 Yoga has been the outlet to create strength, balance and sustainability in her life for nearly 20 years.
 Celina loves seeing her students discover the benefits of yoga and aims to deepen their knowledge each time they step onto the mat.